Clark County, Idaho Land For Sale (0 results)

 OWNER FINANCING

-This is a legally registered, 20 acre gold and gem Mining Claim for sale, the Crooked Gold #12 with the Crooked River and also Shonip Creek running thru the whole claim for then over 1600 feet.
-Having 2 creeks on the claim will double your gold prospecting potential.
+This is a legally registered, 20 acre gold and gem Mining Claim for sale, the Crooked Gold #10 with the Crooked River running thru the whole claim for over 1320 feet.

-There is a side road from the main road leading to a camping area by the river.
+There are side roads and trails from the main road leading to the river and camping areas.

 Located 35 miles NE from the quaint mountain town of Idaho City with all the necessities.